Introducing The #1 Anti-Aging Breakthrough : Ablative Fractional CO2 Laser Resurfacing

 How much downtime is involved after a fractional laser treatment?

-You can expect three to five days of downtime—or a week for a very intense treatment vs. weeks or months for traditional CO2 laser skin resurfacing.
+You can expect 10 – 14 days of downtime and redness for 1-2 months vs.months for traditional CO2 laser skin resurfacing.

 Can you vary the intensity of fractional laser treatments?

 Yes.
-You can have a micro-peel that removes the outer surface of the skin for a refreshed glow—or a very intense treatment that gets rid of seven to 10 years’ worth of sun damage and wrinkles.
+You can have a micro-peel that removes the outer surface of the skin for a refreshed glow—or a very intense treatment that gets rid of five to seven years’ worth of sun damage and wrinkles.

 Who should not have fractional laser treatments?